-Building administrator and 94% of the special education paraprofessional interview respondents reported annual training opportunities are made available to paraprofessionals to further develop their knowledge and skills.
+Building administrator and 94% of the special education paraprofessional interview respondents reported annual training opportunities also are made available to paraprofessionals to further develop their knowledge and skills.
 Many paraprofessionals acknowledged they are provided with annual training regarding following lesson plans and implementing follow-up instructional procedures and activities.
 Ninety-eight percent of the special education paraprofessional interview respondents reported they receive sufficient ongoing direction from a licensed teacher; 97% of those providing IEP health-related services for a student receiving special education receive ongoing direction from a school nurse where appropriate and when possible.

-Concern: The district is encouraged to provide additional training to special education teachers, paraprofessionals and general education teacher in the use of assistive technology so that they may better support students’ use of assistive technology.
+Concern: The district is encouraged to provide additional training to special education teachers, paraprofessionals and general education teachers in the use of assistive technology so they may better support students’ use of AT.

 Topic Area: Special Education Advisory Council